 Once you’ve gained the skills necessary with proof, companies looking to hire remote coders and developers as well as lower-paying gig sites will be your entry into the field.
 From here, use the opportunities you have to display results while continuing to share your results (to drive word of mouth marketing) and pitching for higher-paying freelance opportunities.

-8. GRAPHIC DESIGN
+8. GRAPHIC DESIGNER

 Digital design and visual branding involve designing the visuals for web pages, products, and brands that we interact with daily.
-Designers take the basics of design and their clients’ preferences to create the visual product, which is hand to other creators (web developers, marketers) to work with later.
+Graphic Designers take the basics of design and their clients’ preferences to create the visual product, which is hand to other creators (web developers, marketers) to work with later.
 It is not uncommon for digital designers to work across many different “jobs” in the design space.

 Digital Design jobs: